semitop7/bluetti2mqtt/README.md

-This fork uses github.com/semitop7/bluetti_mqtt.git which is a fork of https://github.com/semitop7/bluetti_mqtt which is a fork of https://github.com/GreyZmeem/bluetti_mqtt which is a fork of https://github.com/warhammerkid/bluetti_mqtt.
+This fork uses github.com/semitop7/bluetti_mqtt.git which is a fork of https://github.com/semitop7/bluetti_mqtt which is a fork of https://github.com/warhammerkid/bluetti_mqtt.

-The goal of these forks is to use 'aiomqtt' instead of 'asyncio-mqtt'
+The goal of these forks is to use 'aiomqtt' instead of 'asyncio-mqtt', update required libraries to latest versions

 # Bluetti2MQTT